tensorflow/tfjs-models/speech-commands/README.md

 * `probabilityThreshold`: The callback function will be invoked if and only if the maximum probability score of all the words is greater than this threshold.
   Default: `0`.
-* `invokkeCallbackOnNoiseAndUnknown`: Whether the callback function will be invoked if the "word" with the maximum probability score is the "unknown" or "background noise" token.
+* `invokeCallbackOnNoiseAndUnknown`: Whether the callback function will be invoked if the "word" with the maximum probability score is the "unknown" or "background noise" token.
 Default: `false`.